AdobeDocs/experience-platform.en/help/segmentation/ui/segment-refactoring.md

 ![](../images/ui/segment-refactoring/former-segment.png)

-This segment can now be re-stated by using the following steps.
+However, with this method of connecting events being deprecated, this segment will need to be restated by using the following steps.

 ### Refactor the segment